 Attribute 5: Retired NAND Blocks

 The number of blocks retired through this process of continually evaluating the quality of NAND blocks is tracked in SMART Attribute 5.
 SSD firmware will retire NAND blocks for several reasons in addition to the wear and data retention issue described above.
 One reason for retirement is a failure to erase a block while deleting data or moving data during garbage collection.
 This type of failure causes a low risk to user data since the data in question is being deleted or has already been copied successfully to a new location on the SSD.

 Newer Crucial SSDs measure superblocks with this attribute, which are groups of many individual blocks.
 When this is what Attribute 5 is measuring, the block total will not increase until many individual blocks are retired.

 Attribute 180: Unused Reserved Block Count (Available Spare Blocks on PCIe SSDs)

 Again, as the name implies, this is the count of extra blocks available to be used in case bad blocks need to be retired.
 This number varies based on the underlying NAND architecture, the firmware architecture, and the user capacity of the drive, but it usually starts in the thousands.

 This number decreases as the number of retired blocks increases.
 When Attribute 180 reaches 0, the firmware will place the SSD in read-only mode.
 The SSD will not be usable as a normal drive, but the user should be able to retrieve stored data and transfer to a new device.
-It is strongly advised that if this number should get below 100 or so, the drive should be replaced.

 Attribute 210: RAIN Successful Recovery Page Count